Danes and Canadians on their Architectural Talent

-During this difficult economic period marked by budgetary cutbacks and fiscal uncertainly, Canada’s restraint is easy to endorse.
+During this difficult economic period marked by budgetary cutbacks and fiscal uncertainty, Canada’s restraint is easy to endorse.
 However, the contrast between Denmark’s remarkable accomplishment and Canada’s begrudging participation in Shanghai bears more careful scrutiny.
-Lack of ambition should not be mistaken for financial probity.
+A lack of ambition should not be mistaken for financial probity.

 The Danish pavilion in Shanghai was a manifestation of its government’s policy to promote its homegrown design industries.
 In Denmark, high profile public commissions are routinely awarded to young design firms.
 To be sure there are risks, but there are also significant rewards.
 Danish policies have nurtured a remarkably talented and prolific design community.
 Now, the trade division of the Danish embassy actively promotes its design community.
 It organizes annual tours that bring a worldwide group of architects, public, and business figures in contact with its design community.
 The results?
 Danish design firms are known worldwide, and the export of their work adds to the country’s bottom line.

 Sadly, Canada’s Shanghai effort was also consistent with its typical policies and procedures.
 Canada’s process is focused on achieving successful completion of single projects without regard for potential collateral benefits.
-Canada’s public sector process is risk adverse, favoring “relevant experience” (or occasionally opting for the services of so-called “starchitects”).
+Canada’s public sector process is risk-averse, favouring “relevant experience” (or occasionally opting for the services of so-called “starchitects”).
 Both of these approaches to procurement exclude the participation of young homegrown talent.

 Some apologists for Canada’s indifference to its homegrown talent point to Toronto-born star architect Frank Gehry as an example of how Canadians can make it.
 However, Gehry decamped from Toronto when he was thirteen.
 His “break-through” architectural projects that propelled him onto the world stage were American commissions.